DataBooster/DbWebApi/README.md

 // You can either consume JObject[] (LINQ to JSON) directly or cast to your strong-type business class as below:
 IEnumerable<MyStrongTypeCls> strongTypeObjs = data.ResultSets[0].Select(j => j.ToObject<MyStrongTypeCls>());
 ```
+The second argument of ExecAsJson can be a dictionary that contains every parameters, or an anonymous type object that each property indicate a parameter name-value.
+If an array of input parameter sets is passed into the second argument of ExecAsJson, the return will be an array -- DbWebApiResponse[].
+`
 If you just need the response content stream (E.g. CSV, Excel xlsx or generated text) to be stored as a file or transfer forward to somewhere else on the network, see below example, replacing ExecAsJson() by ExecRawAsync(), then [write the HTTP content to a stream](https://msdn.microsoft.com/en-us/library/hh138076.aspx) dicectly.
 ``` CSharp
 ....